 One of the best things about the Chase Sapphire Reserve is the ability to redeem travel through the Chase Ultimate Rewards portal.
 Points are worth 50% more (or 1.5 cents) when booking flights, hotels, car rentals, and cruises directly with Chase.
 For example, if you have 100,000 Chase Ultimate Rewards points, you will have $1,500 in value when booking travel.
 There are no blackout dates or restrictions.

 That means 3x Chase Ultimate Rewards points earned on travel and dining are worth 4.5 cents if you decide to redeem them via the portal.
-Compared to the Chase Sapphire Preferred (points are worth 25% more or 1.25 cents per point), the Sapphire Reserve provides the highest value out of all of the Chase personal credit cards.
+Compared to the Chase Sapphire Preferred Card (points are worth 25% more or 1.25 cents per point), the Sapphire Reserve provides the highest value out of all of the Chase personal credit cards.

 1:1 Point Transfer to 10 Airlines and 3 Hotels